Reverse-Capable Motion Planning for Tractor-Trailer Model Using plannerControlRRT

 , and rate and time-span information for our model simulator,

 exampleHelperPropagateTruck.
-Due to the instability during reverse motion, and since you only have indirect control over the interior angle, specify a larger lookahead distance in reverse.
+Because reverse motion is unstable, and you have only indirect control over the interior angle, specify a larger lookahead distance in reverse.
 This gives the system more time to minimize the virtual steering error while maintaining a stable interior angle.

 % Select forward and reverse lookahead distances.
 For this example, % use a reverse lookahead distance twice as long as the forward % lookahead distance, which itself is slightly longer than the % wheelbase.
 You can tune these parameters can be tuned for % improved performance for a given geometry. rFWD = truckParams.L1*1.2; rREV = rFWD*2; % Define parameters for the fixed-rate propagator and add them to the % control structure controlParams.MaxVelocity = 3; % m/s controlParams.StepSize = .1; % s controlParams.MaxNumSteps = 50; %#ok<STRNU> % Max number of steps per propagation